 If you don't have too many items you want to keep, you can email them to your personal email address.
-Select the item(s), right click and choose Forward.
-If you have many, you could drag them to a folder in My Documents, then zip the folder and email the zip file.
+Select the item(s), right click and choose Forward or click Ctrl+F. If you have a lot of messages you want to keep, you could drag them to a folder in Documents, then zip the folder and email the zip file.

-Outlook 2007 or Outlook 2010 users can email the entire calendar as a single iCal, provided they use Outlook 2007 or another calendaring application that supports multi-event icals at home.
-Older versions of Outlook do not support multi-event icals.
+If you are using Outlook 2007 or newer, you can email the entire calendar as a single iCal, provided you use Outlook or another calendaring application that supports multi-event icals at home.
+Outlook 2003 and older versions of Outlook do not support multi-event icals.

-Advanced Exchange Recovery (AEXR) repairs and recovers corrupted Microsoft Exchange offline storage (.ost) files.
-AEXR can scan orphaned OST files and recover mail messages and other items, including folders, posts, appointments, meeting requests, contacts, distribution lists, tasks, journals and notes.
+DataNumen Exchange Recovery repairs and recovers corrupted Microsoft Exchange offline storage (.ost) files.
+Exchange Recovery can scan orphaned OST files and recover mail messages and other items, including folders, posts, appointments, meeting requests, contacts, distribution lists, tasks, journals and notes.
 The recovered items are saved in PST format readable by Outlook, Other important features: recover attachments and deleted items, recover oversized 2GB OST files, support to convert OST files into PST files.
-Fully supports Microsoft Exchange 2010 and Outlook 2010.

 Kernel OST Viewer is a FREE utility to view the contents of OST files.
 It does not require Outlook installation.
 A connection with Exchange is also not required.
 Just select the OST file and it will mount it in its Outlook like GUI instantly.